Careers

 - Ensure ongoing communication with students, preceptors, and course faculty.

-- Provide students with ongoing verbal feedback about their progress in meeting the clinical expectations for the course.
+- Provide students with ongoing verbal feedback about their progress in meeting the clinical practice expectations for the course.

 - Collaborate with course faculty throughout the term as needed to deal with student clinical placement issues.